Blithe Spirit (play): America

 The Broadway premiere was on 5 November 1941 at the Morosco Theatre, presented by Coward's American producer, John C. Wilson, with designs by Stewart Chaney.
 The play transferred to the Booth Theatre on 18 May 1942; it ran for a total of 657 performances.
+The play won the New York Drama Critics' Circle Award for Best Foreign Play for the 1941–1942 season.
 After closing at the Booth on 5 June 1943, a return engagement played 32 performances from 6 September to 2 October 1943 at the Morosco.
 Haila Stoddard took over as Elvira.
 While the first Broadway production was still running, Wilson mounted another in Chicago.
 It opened on 17 February 1942 at the Selwyn Theater.

 Blithe Spirit was revived on Broadway at the Neil Simon Theatre on 31 March 1987 in a production directed by Brian Murray.
 It starred Richard Chamberlain as Charles, Judith Ivey as Ruth, Blythe Danner as Elvira and Geraldine Page as Madame Arcati.
 It ran for 104 performances.
 Page, who received a Tony Award nomination for Best Actress, died of a heart attack during the run; Patricia Conolly succeeded her in the role.

 A Broadway revival played in 2009 at the Shubert Theatre.
 Blakemore directed, with Rupert Everett as Charles, Jayne Atkinson as Ruth, Christine Ebersole as Elvira, Angela Lansbury as Madame Arcati and Simon Jones as Dr Bradman.
 The New York Times found the revival somewhat uneven, calling the opening performance "bumpy", but praised Lansbury's performance.

 A revival, directed by Blakemore with most of the West End cast (including Lansbury at age 89) except Charlotte Parry as Ruth, toured North America from December 2014 to March 2015, visiting Los Angeles, San Francisco, Toronto and Washington D.C.